How Does LendingTree Get Paid?

 Trim expenses

 If your business is already operating, you can review your business budget for ways to cut costs.
-Working with independent contractors, for example, can be a less costly alternative to a full-time employee who’s paid salary plus benefits.
+Working with independent contractors, for example, can be a less costly alternative to a full-time employee who is paid salary plus benefits.

-You can also scale back on variable costs, such as using Zoom to save on time, travel and transportation costs.
-And yet another way to boost your down payment savings is to sell off personal items with a good resale value that you no longer need, such as a car or fitness equipment.
+You can also scale back on variable costs, such as using Zoom for meetings to save on time, travel and transportation costs.

 SBA loans with no down payment